conradknapp/react-slack-chat/README.old.md

 - Move onto Redux setup!
 - Create the action for the store (actions folder, index.js and types.js) go through how it's just a function that updates the state object
 - How does it update this object?
-Let's create it in the reducers folder (index.js and user_reducer.js); give it an initial state and switch statement
+Let's create it in the reducers folder (index.js and user_reducer.js); give it an initial state (containing a 'currentUser' prop and 'isAuthenticated' prop) and switch statement
 - Then show how we will have multiple reducers and combine them in (reducers/index.js)
 - How do we provide access to this store to all components?
 Create store in index.js and wrapping our entire app with it using the Provider component
 - Create the store in this fashion: const store = createStore(